rilianx/Research/docs/CPMP branch&bound (Martin).md

 At each node, all possible **non-dominated moves** are performed and the branches are ordered according to our **branching comparison algorithm**.

+A move is dominated when one of the dominance rules is satisfied or the **lower bound of the layout** is larger than the current depth limit. --> calcula lower-bounds en cada nodo.

+We try to complete partial solutions by using the **greedy heuristic algorithm.
+In this way, the value u is updated during the search every time a better solution is found.
+The search ends if a solution of value l is reached.

 ### Referencias